NancyChoudhary28/Withanolide_biosynthesis/README.md

 _Expression_hm.R:_ R code to plot the expression heatmap

 ## Data availability
 The raw sequencing data for _Withania somnifera_ is available through the European Nucleotide Archive Project **PRJEB64854**.
 Root gene expression raw data is available at **ERR13615536**.
-The genome assembly and gene annotation sequences for _W. somnifera_ are available LeoPARD at https://leopard.tu-braunschweig.de/receive/dbbs_mods_00077979. _Physalis pruinosa_ and _P. grisea_ gene re-annotated sequences are available at https://leopard.tu-braunschweig.de/receive/dbbs_mods_00077980.
+The genome assembly and gene annotation sequences for _W. somnifera_ are available via LeoPARD at https://leopard.tu-braunschweig.de/receive/dbbs_mods_00077979. _Physalis pruinosa_ and _P. grisea_ gene re-annotated sequences are available at https://leopard.tu-braunschweig.de/receive/dbbs_mods_00077980.
 Code used throughout the article is available at the GitHub repository: https://github.com/NancyChoudhary28/Withanolide_biosynthesis/